-Commissioner Chopra is the recipient of multiple awards for his public service and contributions to the field of consumer finance.
-Prior to entering government, Chopra worked at McKinsey & Company, the global management consultancy, where he worked in the financial services, health care, and consumer technology sectors.
+The Director previously served at the CFPB from 2010 to 2015.
+In 2011, the Secretary of the Treasury designated him as the agency’s student loan ombudsman, where he led the Bureau’s efforts on student lending issues.
+Prior to his government service, Chopra worked at McKinsey & Company, the global management consultancy, where he worked in the financial services, health care, and consumer technology sectors.

-He holds a BA from Harvard University and an MBA from the Wharton School at the University of Pennsylvania.
-He was also the recipient of a Fulbright Fellowship.
+Chopra holds a BA from Harvard University and an MBA from the Wharton School at the University of Pennsylvania.

 Contributions by Rohit Chopra

 - Speaker at IAPP Global Privacy Summit 2020 - Canceled